-Vaginal itching during pregnancy is common and often due hormonal changes that disrupt the pH balance of the vagina.
+Vaginal itching during pregnancy is common and often due to hormonal changes that disrupt the pH balance of the vagina.
 This can lead to itch-inducing vaginal dryness and sweatiness, as well as yeast infections (which usually also cause thick, white, cottage cheese-like discharge).

 This article explores the causes of vaginal itching during pregnancy.
 It also explains how vaginal itching can be treated and prevented based on the underlying cause.